d12frosted/elpa-mirror/gnu/mct-readme.txt

   There are several ways to select a completion candidate.

   1. Suppose that you are typing `mod' with the intent to select the `modus-themes.el' buffer.
-To complete the first candidate follow up `mod' with the `TAB' key.
-This is how you would do it with the default minibuffer.
+To force complete the first candidate follow up `mod' with the `TAB' key (`minibuffer-force-complete').
+     This does not exit the minibuffer, meaning that it does not confirm your choice.
+It just expands your input to the first likely candidate.
+To confirm your choice, use `RET'.
 If done fast enough, no completions will be shown (depending on your minimum input threshold and the live-update delay).
+If you made a mistake, just use `undo'.
+If the candidates meet the `completion-cycle-threshold' hit `TAB' again to switch between them.

-  2. Upon cycling through the completions, type `RET' to select the candidate at point and exit the minibuffer.
+  2. While cycling through the completions’ buffer, type `RET' to select and confirm the current candidate (`mct-choose-completion-exit').
      This works for all types of completion prompts.

-  3. For certain contexts where selecting a candidate does not necessarily mean that the process has to be finalised (e.g. when using `find-file') selection in the `*Completions*' buffer can be done with `TAB' which completes the item at point but does not exit the minibuffer.
-The command is instead renewed to update the list of completions with the new candidates.
+  3. Similar to the above, but without exiting the minibuffer (i.e. to confirm your choice) is `mct-choose-completion-no-exit' which is bound to `TAB' in the completions’ buffer.
+This is particularly useful for certain contexts where selecting a candidate does not necessarily mean that the process has to be finalised (e.g. when using `find-file').
+In those cases, the event triggered by `TAB' is followed by the renewal of the list of completions, where relevant (e.g. `TAB' over a directory in `find-file', which then shows the contents of that directory).

+     The command can correctly expand completion candidates even when the active style in `completion-styles' is `partial-completion'.
+     In other words, if the minibuffer contains input like `~/G/P/m' and the point is in the completions’ buffer over `Git/Projects/mct/' the minibuffer’ contents will become `~/Git/Projects/mct/' and then show the contents of that directory.
+  4. Type `M-e' (`mct-edit-completion') in the completions’ buffer to place the current candidate in the minibuffer, without exiting the session.
+This allows you to edit the text before confirming it.
+     If point is in the minibuffer before performing this action, the current candidate is either the one at the top of the completions’ buffer or that which is under the last known point in said buffer (the last known position is reset when the window is deleted).
+     Internally, `mct-edit-completion' uses
+     `mct-choose-completion-no-exit' to expand the completion candidate,
+     so it retains its behaviour (as explained right above).
-  4. Select a candidate by its line number by typing `M-g M-g' in either the minibuffer or the `*Completions*' buffer.
+  5. Select a candidate by its line number by typing `M-g M-g' in either the minibuffer or the `*Completions*' buffer.
 This calls the command `mct-choose-completion-number' which internally enables line numbers and always makes the completions’ buffer visible.
+     Selection in this way exits the minibuffer.

+     NOTE: This method only works when `mct-completions-format' is set to its default value of `one-column'.
+The other formats show completions in a grid view, which makes navigation based on line numbers imprecise.
-  5. In prompts that allow the selection of multiple candidates (internally via the `completing-read-multiple' function) a `[CRM]' label is added to the text of the prompt.
-The user thus knows that pressing `M-RET' in the `*Completions*' will append the candidate at point to the list of selections and keep the completions available so that another item may be selected.
+  6. In prompts that allow the selection of multiple candidates (internally via the `completing-read-multiple' function) a `[CRM]' label is added to the text of the prompt.
+The user thus knows that pressing `M-RET' (`mct-choose-completion-dwim') in the `*Completions*' will append the candidate at point to the list of selections and keep the completions available so that another item may be selected.
 Any of the aforementioned applicable methods can confirm the final selection.
-     If, say, you want to pick a total of three candidates, do `M-RET' for the first two and `RET' for the last one.
-In contexts that are not CRM-powered, the `M-RET' has the same effect as `RET'.
+If, say, you want to pick a total of three candidates, do `M-RET' for the first two and `RET' (`mct-choose-completion-exit') for the last one.
+In contexts that are not CRM-powered, the `M-RET' has the same effect as `TAB' (`mct-choose-completion-no-exit').

-     NOTE 2021-10-22: this assumes the `crm-separator' to be constant (the comma `,' character) but some commands `let' bind it to something else, so the behaviour does not work as expected.
-One such case is `org-set-tags-command' which uses `:' as a separator.

-  6. Type `M-e' (`mct-edit-completion') in the completions’ buffer to place the current candidate in the minibuffer, without exiting the session.
-This allows you to edit the text before confirming it.
+3.3 Other commands
+──────────────────

+  ⁃ Emacs 28 has the ability to group candidates inside the completions’
+    buffer under headings.
+MCT provides motions that jump between such heading, placing the point at the first candidate right below the heading’s text.
+Use `M-n' (`mct-next-completion-group') and `M-p' (`mct-previous-completion-group') to move to the next or previous one, respectively.
+Both commands accept an optional numeric argument.
+  ⁃ When using completion categories that involve file paths, such as
+    `find-file', the backspace key (`DEL') goes up a directory if point is right after a path’s directory delimiter (a forward slash).
+    Otherwise it deletes a single character backwards.
+The command’s symbol is `mct-backward-updir'.

 4 Installation